Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

-The aberration of light problem can be treated within the same "single inertial frame" description without reference to Lorentz transformations.
-When the illumination of the object originates from a monochromatic spatially coherent source there exists a method for calculating the reflected intensity that has the special appeal of conceptual simplicity.
-It uses Fourier transforms of spatial filtering theory that is the Abbe diffraction theory.
+The aberration of light problem can be addressed within a "single inertial frame" framework, without invoking Lorentz transformations.
+When an object is illuminated by a monochromatic, spatially coherent source, a particularly simple method exists for calculating the reflected intensity.
+This approach, rooted in Fourier transform techniques from spatial filtering theory—specifically, Abbe diffraction theory—offers conceptual elegance.

-The essence of Abbe's approach, in our case of interest, is that one regards the mirror as a kind of a diffraction grating which breaks up the incident beam of the plane wave into a number of diffracted beams constituted by plane waves.
-Each of these beams corresponds to one of the Fourier components into which the reflected power of the mirror can be resolved.
-The finite-aperture mirror is a non-periodic object.
-It gives an infinite number of diffracted beams forming a continuum.
+In this context, Abbe's method treats the mirror as a diffraction grating that decomposes an incident plane wave into multiple diffracted beams, each representing a Fourier component of the reflected power.
+Since a finite-aperture mirror is a non-periodic object, it produces an infinite continuum of diffracted beams.

-A simple example of a diffraction grating is shown in Fig.\ref{G1}.
-Let us assume that the reflectance of the grating varies according to the law $R = g(K_{\perp})\cos{(\vec{K}_{\perp}\cdot\vec{r})}$.
-The reflectance is sinusoidally space-modulated.
-It should be noted that the permanent reflectance distribution grating discussed here is only our mathematical model and we do not need to discuss how it can be created.
+A basic example of a diffraction grating is illustrated in Fig. \ref{G1}.
+Assuming the grating’s reflectance follows the function

+the reflectance is sinusoidally modulated in space.
+It is important to note that the permanent reflectance distribution grating discussed here is only our mathematical model and we do not need to discuss how it can be created.

-The $\vec{k}$ vectors shown in Fig.\ref{G1} represent the propagation vector of the incident plane wave $\vec{k}_i$, which is assumed to be directed perpendicularly to the surface.
-The vectors $\vec{k_s}^{(+)}$ and $\vec{k_s}^{(-)}$ are added to indicate the scattered light.
-The Bragg condition $\vec{k}_s = \vec{k}_i \pm \vec{K}_{\perp}$ shows how the direction of the incident and scattered wave are related.
-The first-order maxima dominate due to the fact that light is being scattered from a sinusoidal grating, rather than a set of discrete planes (grooves).
+The wave vectors $\vec{k}_i$ shown in Fig.\ref{G1} represent the propagation vector of the incident plane wave, which is assumed to be directed perpendicularly to the surface.
+The vectors $\vec{k_s}^{(+)}$ and $\vec{k_s}^{(-)}$ indicate the scattered light.
+The Bragg condition $\vec{k}_s = \vec{k}_i \pm \vec{K}_{\perp}$, describes the relationship of the incident and scattered waves.
+Since the scattering occurs from a sinusoidal grating rather than a set of discrete planes (grooves), the first-order maximum dominates.

-We assume that the $\vec{K}_{\perp}$ vector is directed parallel to the side of the diffraction grating with the incident wave impinging on the grating perpendicularly, as shown in Fig.\ref{G1}.
-The length of the vectors $\vec{k}_s$ and $\vec{k}_i$ must, of course, be the same, but the vector diagram does not quite match up.
-The Bragg conditions are then not satisfied precisely.
-For small angles, $\vec{k}_s = \vec{k}_i \pm \vec{K}_{\perp}$ still holds approximately, so that we obtain the scattering angle $\theta = K_{\perp}/k_i$.
+We assume that the grating vector $\vec{K}_{\perp}$ lies parallel to the surface of the grating, while the incident wave is normal to the surface, as illustrated in Fig.~\ref{G1}.
+Under the Bragg condition for small angles, the scattering angle is approximately given by $\theta \approx K_{\perp} / k_i$.